As a new graduate student, you have access to multiple resources to help you throughout your time at App State.

 DegreeWorks is a web-based tool that allows you and your advisor to monitor your academic progress toward completion of your graduate program.
 Learn how you can get the most out of DegreeWorks.

+We recommend if you are taking classes in Boone that you start looking for a place to live as soon as possible after being admitted.
 There is no on-campus housing for graduate students.
-Please visit our off-campus housing resource and database to begin searching for your new home.
+Visit our off-campus housing resource and database to begin searching for your residence.

 Office of Disability Resources

 If you have a disability and need reasonable accommodations (alternate testing, readers, scribes, etc.) in order to have equal access to the University's courses, programs, and activities, please contact the Office of Disability Resources.